11 Ethical & Fair Trade Sweaters That Will Get You Excited For Fall

 In regards to the recycled polyester this is what they have to say: "By partnering with companies like REPREVE®, we help you make eco-conscious solutions.
 Using recycled polyester fibers in our garments help give these plastic bottles a new life, one that isn’t toxic to our planet."
 So Cool!

-tentree has an internal Code of Conduct that all their partners need to sign.
+tentree has an internal Code of Conduct that all its partners need to sign.
 All of their factories are certified by WRAP, BSCI, SA8000, Fair Trade, and/or Fair Wear Foundation.

 A fashion-forward sustainable clothing brand Frank and Oak has some of the cutest ethical knits on the market including a sweater dress that is definitely on my list (pictured).
-Frank and Oak are all about three values sustainability, transparency and functionality and all of their clothes are well made to have a lighter footprint, increased lifespan and less environmental impact.
-You'll find a great selection of styles and colours.
+Frank and Oak are all about three values sustainability, transparency, and functionality, and all of their clothes are well made to have a lighter footprint, increased lifespan, and less environmental impact.
+You'll find a great selection of styles and colors.
 If you are in the market for a pair of sustainable jeans make sure to make a pit stop on their Responsible Denim Lab.

 All of their fabrics are certified by The Global Organic Textile Standard (GOTS).